-In most cases, people do not experience any serious health complications when they accidentally mix acetaminophen and alcohol.
-However, frequently drinking alcohol heavily while taking acetaminophen causes severe liver damage.
+In most cases, people do not experience any serious health complications when they accidentally mix acetaminophen and alcoholic beverages.
+However, taking acetaminophen regularly with heavy alcohol use causes severe liver damage.

 DXM is another active ingredient in NyQuil.
 It works as a cough suppressant.
 When used as directed, DXM is effective and safe and poses very few health risks.
 However, when taken in higher doses, DXM triggers side effects similar to consuming too much alcohol.

-Some people who take high doses of DMX experience hallucinations.
+Some people who take high doses of DXM experience hallucinations.
 Mixing alcohol and DXM significantly increases the drug’s side effects.

 Doxylamine succinate is an antihistamine.
 It is an ingredient in NyQuil that eases nasal congestion, sneezing, and runny nose.
 This ingredient also causes drowsiness.